PolRF/LM/README.md

 - [x] Implement some optimizations to speed up training
 - [x] Add pytorch profiler
 - [x] Implement distributed data parallelism
-- [ ] Implement changing batch size during training
+- [x] Implement some evalutations --> Hellaswag
-- [ ] Implement changing batch size during validation
+- [ ] Implement changing batch size during training and validation
 - [ ] Check param initialization
-- [ ] Implement some validations --> Hellaswag
 - [ ] Re-read GPT-3 paper to improve the training of the model (https://arxiv.org/abs/2005.14165)
 - [ ] New SOTA AdamW optimizer
 - [ ] Implement caching for the attention mechanism (across the model)